GBSN and Capsim Are Teaming Up to Create Culturally-Relevant Inbox Simulations for the Developing World

 Joan Martínez Evora is a lecturer in business law at the Miami Herbert Business School.
 He has taught at the undergraduate, graduate, executive MBA, and law graduate levels.
 Before joining the School, Martínez Evora was a visiting assistant professor of law at the University of Miami School of Law.
 He taught law of obligations (torts and contracts) and International Family Law.
 He had previously been a faculty member at the University of Havana School of Law, where he taught civil procedure.

-On a sunny Florida morning, Joan sat down and decided to create a microsimulation.
+On a sunny Florida morning, Joan sat down and decided to create an inbox simulation.
 Professor Martinez sat at his keyboard, furiously tapping away.
 Thirteen hours later, he leaned back in his chair, satisfied.
 “Wow, I did it,” he thought to himself.
 He wanted to look beyond the parochial view in management; beyond the corrupt foreign practices or particular leadership skills.
 And he did.

 A maquiladora, or maquila, is a company that allows factories to be largely duty-free and tariff-free.
 Many maquiladoras in Free Trade Zones and Industrial Parks in Latin America permit the imports of raw materials (like yarn) and export the finished product after tariff-free manufacturing.
 Maquila Inc. (Maquila of Hope) is the story of a United States manager who was transferred from the U.S. Headquarters to a maquiladora established in Honduras, Central America, in 2018, as part of a strategy to properly manage and sustainably expand manufacturing operations in the region.